General Admissions Requirements

 Graduates of a non-regionally accredited or non-state approved high school will be required to take the GED.

 For applicants under 21: Submit National ACT (American College Testing Program) or SAT (Scholastic Aptitude Test) scores.
 Scores are valid if taken within three years of the first semester of attendance and are used for advising and placement purposes.
 Additional assessment may be required.

-Note: Students without the ACT (or SAT) may take the COMPASS test available in the Testing Center.
-COMPASS scores cannot be used for Tennessee Lottery eligibility.
+Note: Students without the ACT (or SAT) may take the ACT residual test available in the Testing Center (valid for admission only at Chattanooga State); fee required.
+Residual test scores cannot be used for Tennessee Lottery eligibility.

 For applicants 21 or older: Take COMPASS assessment test in reading, writing, and math or submit valid (within three years of the first semester of attendance) ACT or SAT scores.

 - Apply for admission and pay the nonrefundable application fee.
 The fee is not required if paid previously.

 - Submit official transcript(s) from all colleges previously attended.
 An official transcript has the granting institution’s seal and is either mailed or delivered electronically through secure acceptable methods to the Admissions Office; is hand delivered in a sealed school envelope or faxed with cover directly from the school.
 Transcripts are evaluated and credit may be given for equivalent courses completed at regionally accredited institutions.
 Transfer credits will not be used in computing the student’s GPA at Chattanooga State.
 Students transferring from non-regionally accredited institutions follow the same procedures as first time freshmen.
 Credits from non–regionally accredited institutions may be validated through departmental appeal or departmental examination.
 Appeal forms are available in the Enrollment Services Office.
 See “Alternative Sources of Credit” for information on procedures and fees for departmental examination.
 The appeal forms must be submitted before the term begins.